TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/ccs_projects.md

 [TOC]

-\note The steps on this page show screen shots and description based on Windows.
+\note The steps on this page show screen shots and description based on Linux.
-      However the steps in Linux would remain the same, unless mentioned otherwise.
+      However the steps in Windows would remain the same, unless mentioned otherwise.

 \note By default, CCS import of SDK example projects performs a copy of example files to CCS workspace.
 User are free to modify the example files without affecting the files in the SDK installed location.